turingschool/mod-0-curriculum/session5/index.md

 ### Close out

 * This is your last mod 0 session
-* All that's left is to turn in your mod 1 pre-work
+* All that's left is to turn in your mod 1 prework
-* Check the calendar: Mod 1 Orientation is Nov 11
+* Check the calendar for Mod 1 Orientation
 * When you start working on Mythical Creatures in Mod 1, think back to OOP, classes and methods in Mod 0
 * Moving forward:
   * Keep up the hard work